Frequently Asked Questions

 How do I configure the Python environment?

 The ImFusion Labels will automatically detect the system Python version.
-Currently supported Python versions are 3.5, 3.6 and 3.7 (64-bit).
-If the automatic detection should fail or you are using another Python distribution like Ananconda, you can configure it in the Application Settings under Python.
-Here you can add the path to a Python library (not the executable!).
-For example for Python 3.6 this will be called libpython3.6m.so on Linux and python36.dll on Windows.
+As of June 2024, supported Python versions are 3.8, 3.9, 3.10, 3.11 and 3.12 (64-bit).
+If the automatic detection fails or if you are using a virtual environment, you can configure it in the Application Settings under Python.
+Here you can add the path to the Python executable.
 You have to restart the application before the changes will take effect.
+Note that conda distributions are at the moment not supported.

 Why do available export formats change from project to project?